 Prerequisites: (4) UTIL 1010, UTIL 1020, UTIL 1030 and UTIL 1110 or instructor approval must be completed prior to taking this course.

-Lec: 4 Lab: 1.5 Cr: 4.5 systems involving staking and layout of lines using the National Electrical Code, National Safety Code, and construction specifications.
+Students explore the design and construction of overhead distribution systems involving staking and layout of lines using the National Electrical Code, National Safety Code, and construction specifications.
 Students learn safety and operation of skid steer machines and their attachments.